Supervising brokers - 4 Common Pitfalls to Avoid

 Common Compliance Pitfalls

-Even if you have 3 previous points under control, you may be facing some compliance issues.
+Even if you have the 3 previous points under control, you may be facing some compliance issues.
 In 2019, FINRA Examiners observed several noteworthy findings during examinations of member firms throughout the country.

 There are a number of items related to supervision and documentation requirements (i.e., compliance with FINRA Rule 3110) described in full in FINRA’s 2019 Report on FINRA Examination Findings and Observations.